-A nonprofit, tax-exempt organization is not taxed on income that comes from an activity that is substantially related to the charitable, educational, or other purpose that is the basis for the organization’s tax-exemption.
-Such income is exempt even if the activity is a trade or business.
+A 501(c)(3) nonprofit is not taxed on revenue that comes from an activity that is substantially related to the organization’s charitable, educational, religious, scientific, or other tax-exempt purpose that is the basis for the organization’s tax-exemption.

-However, if a nonprofit, tax-exempt organization regularly carries on a trade or business that is not substantially related to its exempt purpose, except that it provides funds to carry out that purpose, the organization is subject to tax on its income from that unrelated trade or business.
+That is, if a nonprofit, tax-exempt organization regularly carries on a trade or business that is not substantially related to its tax-exempt purpose (except that it provides funds to carry out that purpose) the organization is subject to tax on its income from that unrelated trade or business.

 How do I determine my nonprofit organization is subject to UBIT?